azhao1981/have-fun-with-machine-learning/README.md

 > A network is defined by its design (.prototxt), and its weights (.caffemodel).
 As a network is
 > being trained, the current state of that network's weights are stored in a .caffemodel.
 With both
-> of these we can move from the train/test phase into the production phase.
+> of these we can move from the train/test phase(时期) into the production phase.
 >
 > In its current state, the design of the network is not designed for deployment.
 Before we can
 > release our network as a product, we often need to alter it in a few ways: